Shopify/mybench/_sources/detailed-design-doc.rst.txt

 defined by the user can be added to the ``Benchmark`` through the ``BenchmarkApp`` object.

 The ``BenchmarkApp`` also handles other administrative duties common between all custom-defined user benchmarks, such as parsing the command line flags and setting an HTTP server where live throughput and latency statistics can be monitored.

-While mybench is primarily designed to benchmark MySQL, its architecture is flexible enough to benchmark arbitrary database and non-database systems.
-However, these are not uses cases that have been thoroughly tested for now.

 Rate control via "temporal-discretization" looper
 -------------------------------------------------